Skin Conditions and Complementary Health Approaches: What the Science Says

 - Traditional Chinese medicine (Oral).
 There is some evidence that has shown that the combination of traditional Chinese medicine taken orally with conventional treatments for psoriasis is more efficacious than conventional treatment alone.

 - Dietary Supplements (Oral).
-A 2015 review noted that there has been consistent evidence supporting the efficacy of fish oil supplementation in patients with psoriasis; however, there is conflicting evidence for vitamin D, B12, and selenium supplementation.
+A 2015 review noted that there has been consistent evidence supporting the efficacy of fish oil supplementation in patients with psoriasis; however, a 2019 meta-analysis of 13 randomized controlled trials involving a total of 625 participants found that fish oil supplementation did not significantly reduce the severity of psoriasis when assessed by Psoriasis Area and Severity Index score.
+There is conflicting evidence for vitamin D, B12, and selenium supplementation.

 - Vitamin D (Topical).
 A 2013 Cochrane review of 177 studies involving a total of 34,808 people found that topical vitamin D products were superior to placebo, and had similar effects to topical corticosteroids when applied to the body.
 However, corticosteroids were superior to vitamin D for scalp psoriasis.
 Treatment that combined topical vitamin D with a corticosteroid was more effective than topical vitamin D alone and more effective than the topical corticosteroid alone.